oslabs-beta/Palaemon/README.md

 # Kubernetes Requirements
-Palaemon utilizes the kubernetes command line tool (kubectl) to gather data on your nodes and clusters. kubectl can be downloaded and installed [here](https://kubernetes.io/docs/tasks/tools/).
+Palaemon utilizes the kubernetes command line tool (kubectl) to gather data on your nodes and clusters.
+Kubectl can be downloaded and installed [here](https://kubernetes.io/docs/tasks/tools/).

 Minikube can also be used to test out Palaemon.
 More can be found on their official documentation [here](https://minikube.sigs.k8s.io/docs/start/).